wei30172/fullstack-app-travello/README.md

-## Intuitive Travel Planning Platform with Next.js
+## Travel Planning Platform with Next.js and OpenAI GPT-4

 Facilitated an easy-to-use drag and drop itinerary planner, allowing users to visually organize their travel schedule.